Voting for Sustainability

 How can this ranking benefit investors?

-The ranking benchmarks investors' alignment with sustainability and governance principles against over 100 global peers.
-It helps investors better understand their own profile and select partners who share their commitment to sustainability.
+The ranking benchmarks investors' alignment with sustainability and governance principles against over 140 global peers.
+It helps investors better understand their own profile vis-a-vis and select partners who share their commitment to sustainability.

 04